The 21 Best Live Streaming Solutions – Everything You Need to Know in 2025

 A live streaming solution is a video hosting platform that supports broadcasting in real-time.

-Professional-grade live streaming solutions are often used to broadcast events like concerts, webinars, conferences, sporting events, corporate events, and the like.
+Professional-grade live streaming solutions are often used to broadcast events like concerts, webinars, conferences, sporting events, corporate events, and OTT platform features for streaming over-the-top content.
 They offer professional broadcast quality tools for any company that needs a live streaming solution.
 Some of the features include adaptive bitrate streaming, password-protection, superior encryption, and more to help you deliver a smooth and secure live streaming experience.

 Live streaming with a dedicated solution is typically more reliable than social media applications and consumer-grade streaming services.
 However, there are benefits to using both social media applications, consumer-grade streaming services, and a professional-grade live streaming solution.
 A combination of all three is perhaps the best for maximum reach.